minu803/careerhub/README.md

 <img width="733" alt="schema" src="https://github.com/minu803/careerhub/assets/111295624/038af60a-d401-4b6f-82c1-e612e48d711d">

 ### Step 2.
 Data Transformation and Import
-Initially, I read all the CSV files and created a consolidated table by performing a join using the primary key 'id'.
+I read all the CSV files and created a consolidated table by performing a join using the primary key 'id'.
 Next, I extracted the essential columns as defined in the schema design, and these were used to create separate dataframes.
 Subsequently, I transformed all the entries within the dataframes into JSON format to prepare them for import into the MongoDB environment.
 These JSON files were also saved for reference.
 Finally, the data was imported into the Pymongo environment using the following procedure:

 ```python
 # connect to MongoDB